 The final values are always preserved between calls and the definition of STAR will remain in force until log off or a call of RESETLOADER.

 DAREA can support as many other DATASPACE definitions as we wish provided that the areas defined are wholly within the file, no two areas overlap and there is no conflict in access mode.
 For example if we have STAR set up as above then the following attempts to set up another DATASPACE area would fail:

-DATASPACE PLANET, DAREA, 40, 60

-=> Not wholly contained in DAREA
+Command: DATASPACE PLANET, DAREA, 40,60 => Not wholly contained in DAREA mode for STAR whereas

-DATASPACE ASTEROID, DAREA, 40, 20 => Overlaps STAR
+Command: DATASPACE ASTEROID, DAREA, 40, 20 => Overlaps STAR